 Station Facilities

-Shin-Osaka Station is not really that big, and it is really well laid out, so it would be very hard to get lost.
+Shin-Osaka Station is compact by major-station standards and is well signposted, so it is generally easy to find your way around.
 Even so, if you want to check your location there are bilingual maps on every floor of the station which can help you find your way.

 Station maps show you exactly where you are